Moulsford School, Moulsford

 Nearly all Moulsford’s kids come from a 20k radius of the school, nearly all boarders are local too – either kids who want to do a couple of days a week for fun or older children who are getting in the zone for the time when they board at Senior School.
 There’s been total refurb of the dorms with new carpets, repainting, blinds, curtains, and a new common room area complete with updated furnishings (below).

 There are 36 beds and priority goes to weekly boarders (Mon – Fri, there’s no Saturday school), but it’s possible to board or single pre-booked nights too.
-In terms of afterschool care, all children can stay until 5.30pm for prep, and if the school is notified first thing in the morning, children can also stay for supper and play until 8pm.
+In terms of afterschool care, all children can stay until 5.45pm for prep or activities, and if the school is notified first thing in the morning, children can also stay for supper and play until 8pm.
 In holidays, there are week long (paid for) courses put on the for the kids in sport, art, drama, music etc.

 WORD ON THE GROUND